facebookarchive/fbtftp/README.md

 * publish per-server and per-connection statistics to our internal monitoring systems;
-* deployment is easy and "container-ready", just copy the application somewhere, start it and your are done.
+* deployment is easy and "container-ready", just copy the application somewhere, start it and you are done.

 # Is it better than the other TFTP servers?